openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

       kubelet configuration via a `KubeletConfig` CR, in order to ensure that the kubelet will start once swap has been rolled out.
    a.
 The cluster admin is calculating the amount of swap space to
-      provision based on the amount of physical ram and overcommittment ratio
+      provision based on the amount of physical ram and overcommitment ratio
    b.
 The cluster admin is creating a `MachineConfig` for provisioning
       swap on worker nodes